Three Types of Machine Learning

 Reinforcement Machine Learning for Beginners

 Imagine training a dog to fetch a ball.
-The first time you throw the ball, the dog might not know what to do, and it might not retrieve it.
+The first time you throw the ball, the dog might not know what to do and may not retrieve it.

 However, if it brings the ball back, you treat the dog.
 Quickly, the dog realizes: “Ah, when I fetch the ball, I get a reward!”
 From then on, it’s likely to fetch the ball to earn more treats.
 It might refine its approach – fetching it faster or returning it more accurately to your hand – to secure its reward more efficiently.